 The companies act, 2013, has given many powers and rights to shareholders, directors, debenture holders, etc. The persons on the key managerial position, such as directors and other officials, have been given a statutory position and certain rights.
 Further certain rights have also been provided to various members of the company, which also includes the director’s liability to maintain statutory financial records and register of the company as per the provisions of section 170 of the companies at, 2013.
-In order to maintain transparency in the company, members have also given right to inspect and take extract of such records and register.
+In order to maintain transparency in the any company after due process of Company Registration, members have also given right to inspect and take extract of such records and register.
 This is in order to follow and maintain corporate governance provisions.

 What is the definition of term ‘Member’?